 It’s all about promoting your advisory niche to establish yourself as a thought leader for that specific area of expertise.

 Establishing your advisory niche

-This takes time but if you continue to share new insight, commentary and advice that proves your worth, you will become the ‘go-to person for that area.
-Practical advice and ‘know how’ on the industry specific tools like Tradify, will set you apart from your competitors.
+This takes time but if you continue to share a new insight, commentary and advice that proves your worth, you will become the ‘go-to person for that area.
+Practical advice and ‘know how’ on the industry-specific tools like Tradify, will set you apart from your competitors.

 Getting the message out there